EMPLOYMENT OPPORTUNITIES

 The workspace for the Nurse Case

 Manager is located in a heavy traffic area.
-Frequent interruptions from fellow
+Frequent interruptions from

 |||